orel33/vpltoolkit/README.md

 ### Hello World

-Let's consider the example [hello](https://github.com/orel33/vpltoolkit/tree/demo/hello).
-First, you need to add a new activity  This activity consists of only scripts *run.sh* & *eval.sh* that just print "hello world!" on standard output.
+Let's consider the example [hello](https://github.com/orel33/vpltoolkit/tree/master/demo/hello).
+The entrypoint of a VPL activity in our framework is just simple bash script *run.sh* available on Internet through a GIT repository.
+In this dummy example, our script just prints "hello world!" on standard output.

 ```bash
 #!/bin/bash